 It is important to keep in mind that the order in which Secrets are played affects the order in which they trigger.
 Specifically, whenever two or more Secrets which can be triggered by the same action are in play at the same time, the Secret that was played first will trigger first.

-Explosive Trap is triggered when the Hunter is attacked, dealing 2 damage to all enemy characters.
-As with Wandering Monster, Explosive Trap is triggered by all attacks from minions and heroes.
+is triggered when the Hunter is attacked, dealing 2 damage to all enemy characters.
+Explosive Trap is triggered by all attacks from minions and heroes.
 Of note:

-- The damage of Explosive Trap is increased by Spell Damage buffs.
+- The damage of is increased by Spell Damage buffs.

 Snipe is triggered when the Hunter's opponent plays a minion, dealing 4 damage to that minion.

 The wording here is important.
 Snipe will only be triggered when the opponent plays a minion, meaning that any minion summoned by an effect does not cause Snipe to trigger.
-For example, Snipe does not trigger when a minion is summoned as a result of a spell or Hero Power (such as Shaman's Totemic Call or Paladin's Reinforce).
+For example, Snipe does not trigger when a minion is summoned as a result of a spell or Hero Power (such as Shaman'sor Paladin's ).

 It is also important to note that the damage of Snipe happens after the minion's Battlecry, even if that Battlecry requires targeting.
-For example, if an Ironbeak Owl triggers Snipe, the Silence Battlecry will still occur before the Ironbeak Owl is killed.
+For example, if antriggers Snipe, the Silence Battlecry will still occur before the Ironbeak Owl is killed.

 Snipe will always deal damage to minions with Stealth.
 If Snipe hits a minion with Divine Shield, it will break the Divine Shield.